-- Emergency Shelters: Allow emergency shelters by right in a zoning district that allows other residential uses, such as the M-U zone, with suitable vacant land for needed emergency shelter capacity. - Low Barrier Navigation Centers: Update ordinance to identify provisions for establishing low barrier navigation centers consistent with state law requirements. - Transitional/Supportive Housing for More than Six: Update ordinance to remove capacity restrictions that limit transitional/supportive housing to 6 or less residents. - SRO Housing: Update ordinance to identify provisions for SRO housing units. - Community Care Facilities: Update ordinance to remove capacity restrictions and distance separation requirements for community care facilities and other forms of group housing for more than six persons. - ADUs: Update ordinance to revise the maximum number of ADUs/JADUs permitted on singlefamily and multi-family properties consistent with State law.
+- Farmworker/Employee Housing: Allow farmworker housing up to 12 units or 36 beds as a permitted agricultural use in zones allowing agricultural uses and clarify that employee housing for 6 or fewer employees is permitted as a single-family residence. - Emergency Shelters: Allow emergency shelters by right in the R-3 zoning district to address needed emergency shelter capacity. a zoning district that allows other residential uses, such as the M-U zone, with suitable vacant land for needed emergency shelter capacity. - Low Barrier Navigation Centers: Update ordinance to identify provisions for establishing low barrier navigation centers consistent with state law requirements. - Transitional/Supportive Housing for More than Six: Update ordinance to clarify eligible permanent supportive housing projects are permitted by right in the R-3 and M-U/C-3 zoning district consistent with Government Code Section 65651. remove capacity restrictions that limit transitional/supportive housing to 6 or less residents. - SRO Housing: Update ordinance to identify provisions for SRO housing units, including appropriate development standards. - Group Housing Community Care Facilities: Update ordinance to allow group homes in all zones that allow single- or multi-family housing in the same manner, including licensed and unlicensed group homes -remove capacity restrictions and distance separation requirements for community care facilities and other forms of group housing for more than six persons. - ADUs: Update ordinance to revise the maximum number of ADUs/JADUs permitted on single-family and multi-family properties consistent with State law.

-The Housing Element includes Program 12 to amend the Zoning Code to address emergency shelters, low barrier navigation centers, transitional/supportive housing and community care facilities with more than 6 persons, SRO housing, and ADUs.
+The Housing Element includes Program 12 to amend the Zoning Code to address requirements for emergency shelters, low barrier navigation centers, transitional/supportive housing, group homes, and community care facilities with more than 6 persons, SRO housing, and ADUs.